HHussain141003/software-engineering-assignment/README.md

 ## Log-in

-There are 2 default users by default, `user` and `admin`.
+There are 10 user records generated automatically.
+There are 9 users and 1 admin.
 The details are as follow:

 - User:

 ```
 username: user1
-email: user1@example.com
-password: user123
+password: user1
 ```

 - Admin:

 ```
 username: admin
-email: admin@example.com
 password: admin123
 ```